Recipes from the Root Cellar

 More Books by This Author

-Nothing says “home” like chocolate chip cookies still warm from the oven, freshly baked shortcake to celebrate strawberry season, or a perfect apple pie cooling on the windowsill.
-250 Treasured Country Desserts is packed with tried-and-true recipes for the homey desserts you’ve loved all your life.
-Gingery Ginger Snaps.
-Chocolate Fudge Brownies.
-Boston Cream Pie.
-Real Butterscotch Pudding.
-Along with the recipes, you’ll find practical hints and tips on everything from how to remove neatly cut brownies from the pan to the best way to frost a layer cake.
+Nothing beats chocolate chip cookies still warm from the oven, freshly baked shortcake, or a perfect apple pie cooling on the windowsill.
+250 Treasured Country Desserts is packed with tried-and-true recipes for the homey treats you’ve loved all your life, with practical tips on how to make gingery ginger snaps, clean-cut brownies, dreamily frosted layer cakes, and much more.
+You’ll turn to this reliable guide again and again for sweet, satisfying dessert classics.

 Storey's Country Wisdom Bulletins feature 32 pages of practical, hands-on instructions designed to help you master dozens of country living skills quickly and easily.